TeamRizu/outfox-wikijs/dev/mods/Mods-11-ModSplines.md

 - RotY (Rotation on the y axis, affects notes only.
 Works in radians.
 Known as "RotationY" in NotITG, but uses RotY for functions.
 Also affects hold heads in SM5 without extra mods needed.)
 - RotZ (Rotation on the z axis, affects notes only.
 Works in radians.
 Known as "RotationZ" in NotITG, but uses RotZ for functions.
 Also affects hold heads in SM5 without extra mods needed.)
 - Zoom (Zoom all three axis with the Mini calculations, affects receptors & notes.
 Known as "Size", "Tiny" (Modstring only) or "Zoom" (Modstring only) in NotITG)
-- SkewX (Aribtrary amounts of skewx, affects receptors & notes.
+- SkewX (Arbitrary amounts of skewx, affects receptors & notes.
 Works like NoteSkewX.
 Known as "Skew" in NotITG)
 - SkewY (Arbitrary amounts of skewy, affects receptors & notes.
 Works like NoteSkewY.
 Not available in NotITG v4.0)
 - Stealth (Arbitrary amounts of stealth.)